Sluggard333/ELELYON/README.md

 import:sentencepiece
 from
 jax.experimental import mesh_utils
-from
-jax.sharding import PartitionSpec as P from jax.typing import ArrayLike
+from.jax.sharding import PartitionSpec as P from.jax.typing import ArrayLike

 import checkpoint as xai_checkpoint from model import (